tomw1808/hnstats/README.md

 </script>
 ```

 You should be fine.
+It's easier than watering your plants, isn't it?

 ## Limitations

-Newscombinator is constantly grabbing links from the sources mentioned below.
+Newscombinator is constantly grabbing links from the sources mentioned below - and updating stats as long as they are on the top or new sections.
 It takes about 2-5 minutes from the first post on Hacker-News (and all the others) until the stats will appear.
 Also, currently only http-support, no https.
 So consider it for small projects, github pages, etc...
+And its empty if there are no stats (yet), or it can't find anything.
+Feel free to fork, hack, improve, dismantle and iterate - agile if you want.
+The source is pretty self explanatory.

 ## License

 Feel free to redistribute, modify and use the code for and in any projects.
 I will not take any responsibility or whatsoever for code/server and or information provided, and keep the right to change/modify/stop the underlying API at any time.
-You can find more in the provided LICENSE.txt.
+You can find more in the provided LICENSE.
 You can take it for granted, I will not pursue any copyright claims to the software, either modified or not.
 I personally think its good manner to get in touch with me before using the software for third party apps or anything else.

 ## Sources